sshniro/zap-docs/source/includes/contributing.md

 * Check for the grammar and spellings before sending the pull request.
 Most of the modern editors comes with a spell check option or plugin.

-* Use a friendly or conversational tone.
+* Use a friendly and conversational tone.
 Use simple, to the point sentences without complicated jargon.
 Compound sentences, chains of clauses, and location-specific idioms can make text hard to understand and translate.

 * If a sentence can be split in two, it probably should.
 Avoid semicolons.
 Use bullet lists when appropriate.